7-Day Itinerary: Yellowstone and Grand Teton National Parks

 If connectivity and amenities are a priority, then you may prefer to stay just outside Yellowstone’s West Entrance in West Yellowstone, Montana, and just outside Grand Teton National Park in nearby, upscale Jackson, Wyoming.
 Both towns offer plenty of shops, restaurants, grocery stores, bars, entertainment, tours, and other services.

-For private campgrounds in West Yellowstone, we recommend:
+Private campgrounds in West Yellowstone we recommend:

 • Yellowstone Grizzly